 Herein, I contend, is the secret behind the great confidence game called fiat currency to which we so willingly submit.
 Money has value because the almighty government say it does, Citizen.

 In a subsequent chapter, he unravels the psychological and religious symbolism associated with money fairly convincingly.
-He traces money’s origins back to the Catholic Church and weaves in the observations of Marx, Veblen, Freud, mythic connections to the devil and even a theory tying it to the excrement of a child.
+He traces money’s origins back to the Catholic Church.
+The observations of Marx, Veblen, and Freud are given an airing.
+Money’s mythic connections to the devil, including a theory tying it to the excrement of a child, are also considered.
 Since money was formerly controlled by the church, it was used primarily to instill guilt and control the masses.
 It’s little surprise that politicians and religious leaders are still keenly attuned to the psychological symbolism of money and exploit the guilt inducing power to their own ends.

-Another one of the great masterstrokes of the book is how he exposes Democratic establishment’s utter fealty to Fed orthodoxy, its origins in Progressive Era “reform”, and even if inadvertently, reveals the Fed as a pretty blatant form of socialism.
+Another one of the great masterstrokes of the book is how he reveals Democratic establishment’s utter fealty to Fed orthodoxy.
+Central banking has its origins in Progressive Era “reform”, and even if inadvertently, the Fed is exposed as a pretty blatant form of socialism.

 The Federal Reserve was, more profoundly, an important prototype for the modern liberal state.
 For the first time, a governing arrangement would explicitly mix public and private interests in a manner that was elaborated many times later in different ways.
 However inadvertently or reluctantly, the creation of the central bank committed the federal government to a direct role in managing the private economy, and, once involved, it could no longer pretend to be aloof.
 It was, in fact, the beginning of the end of laissez-faire.

-The conspicuous silence, or knee-jerk defensiveness, on all matters of monetary policy explains the ascendancy of a party which panders to working class sensibilities and the disaffected, but caters to the demands of the banking sector and benefits in proportion.
+The conspicuous silence and knee-jerk defensiveness on all matters of monetary policy explains the ascendancy of a party which panders to the sensibilities of the working class and disaffected.
+The Democrats are happy to cater to the demands of the banking sector when the campaign coffers are lined.

 The incident that perfectly captures the Democrats’ ignorance, mendacity and manipulativeness around monetary policy is Robert Byrd’s impotent attempt to rally legislative support to rein in the Fed in the wake of the 1981 contraction.
 The Balanced Monetary Policy Act of 1984 was simultaneously toothless, half-hearted and calculated.
 Nowadays, Democrats seem content to grill the Fed Chairman in committee simply to get a few sound bites worth of righteous indignation which can be transferred to a propaganda meme.
 By conveniently sidestepping monetary policy, the Democrats focus exclusively on the perverse side effects and then shamelessly ply on populist fears and prejudices in order to accumulate more power for themselves.
 Whether it is actual or willful ignorance, intentional deflection or all three, the Democrats’ refusal to engage with issues of monetary policy reveal a party so craven in its lust for power, it is nothing less than a vile pathology.